 - Opportunity to present a poster at the Plant Biology meeting

-Participants will receive a certificate of completion after one year of successful participation, including:
+2018 Participants will receive a certificate of completion and letter of recommendation after one year of successful participation, including:

-- Attending at least four hands-on virtual learning activities
+- Attend at least four webinars and hands-on learning activities

-- Contributing at least one blog post/article to the ASPB blog
+- Contribute one blog post/article to the Plantae blog

-- Participating in at least one virtual mentoring session
+- Participate in at least one mentoring session

 Applications must include: